FreshRSS/Extensions/xExtension-LlmClassification/README.md

 **Search filters** (one per line): Only entries matching at least one filter are classified.
 Uses [FreshRSS Boolean search syntax](https://freshrss.github.io/FreshRSS/en/users/10_filter.html).
 Leave empty to classify all entries.

-**Re-classify when content changes** (default: on): When a feed republishes an existing article, FreshRSS treats it as updated even if nothing semantically changed (e.g. a tweaked date, a reformatted author, a new enclosure attribute).
-To avoid wasted API calls, the extension stores a hash of the prompt it sent for each classified entry.
-On a feed update:

-- If the prompt would be identical, the previous tags are restored and the LLM is **not** called.
-- If the prompt has actually changed and this option is **on**, the LLM is called again to refresh the tags.
-- If the prompt has changed and this option is **off**, the previous tags are kept and the LLM is **not** called.

 ## How it works

 1. A new article arrives in FreshRSS